Dynamic Equilibrium: Part Three

 Dynamic Equilibrium: Part Two2021-02-26T14:14:36+00:00

-Joanna Bryant worked with Sara Dudman RWA to create a film looking back over the last five years of Sara’s practice.
+During the 2019/20 Pandemic, I worked with Sara Dudman RWA to create a film looking back over the last five years of Sara’s practice.
 Starting with her 2016 painting ‘Kittiwakes (Fallen Rock, Cowbar 2)‘ we uncover the drive and subsequent exploration into her subject matter.
-The film is broken down into three parts and the first part, ‘A Relationship of All Parts‘ introduces us to the fundamentals of Sara’s practice and the events and ideas that resulted in the first painting that is examined in this film.
-Parts two and three follow her journey since 2016, ending up with Sara’s most recent paintings and the conclusions or Pause for Thought she is currently facing.
+The film is broken down into three parts and this first part, ‘A Relationship of All Parts‘ introduces us to the fundamentals of Sara’s practice and the events and ideas that resulted in the first painting that is examined in this film.

 Go to Top